rfoel/use-zendesk/README.md

 ## Usage

 Simply pass your Zendesk key to the hook and initialize it anywhere in your app, preferably in your root component.
+All other settings from [here](https://developer.zendesk.com/embeddables/docs/widget/chat) can be passed as argument and will be forwarded to the `zESettings` object.

 ```jsx
 import React from 'react'